AnandaKrishnaPindiprolu/AnandaKrishnaPindiprolu/README.md

 - 👋 Hi, I’m @AnandaKrishnaPindiprolu
 - 👀 I’m interested in ...
-Full Stack Technologies in Development,Testing and Data Engineering
+Full Stack Technologies in Development,Testing and Data Science and Data Engineering
 - 😄 Pronouns: ...
 He/Him

+No compromise for learning...
+Personally and Professionally

 # Career Aspirations
 Strong and passionate aspirant to work as a Full-Stack Data Engineer with Azure as a cloud platform, implementing my knowledge and insights and delivering the best results through the